nicograef/cloudevents/queue/README.md

-# qugo
+# queue

-**Qugo** is a message queue for event-driven applications, written in Go.
+**Queue** is a message queue for event-driven applications, written in Go.
 It follows the [CNCF Cloudevents specification](https://cloudevents.io) and is designed to receive event messages via HTTP, queue them, and deliver them to a configured webhook.
 Qugo uses Go channels to decouple producers and consumers, ensuring reliable delivery and easy integration.

 ---